KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

   rdfs:label "Has manufacturer"@en .
 ```

-We created a minimum viable ontology from the extracted terms and relations, mostly by reusing existing ontologies and using RDF Schema.
+The third step was to create a minimum viable ontology from the extracted terms and relations, we did it mostly by reusing existing ontologies and using RDF Schema.
 For what we did not find suitable terms to reuse, we formalised terms in the simple Antigen Covid Test Ontology.
-The aim of this ontology was to allow expressing the CQs in SPARQL.
+This ontology aimed to allow the expression of the CQs in SPARQL.
-This could be another advantage of our proposed method, there is no need to create complex, complicated ontologies, just a few terms that cannot be reused from existing ontologies.
+This could be an advantage of our proposed method, there is no need to create complex, complicated ontologies, just a few terms that cannot be reused from existing ontologies.

-Having the minimum viable ontology, we moved to translating the CQs into SPARQL queries.
+Having the minimum viable ontology, we moved to step four: translating the CQs into SPARQL queries.
-We wrapped the SPARQL queries as SHACL constraints, such as in the [example @lst:example-cq].
+After this step, we approached step number five and wrapped the SPARQL queries as SHACL constraints, such as in the [example @lst:example-cq].

 ```{#lst:example-cq caption="Example competency question in SHACL"}
 :CQ12 a sh:ConstraintComponent ;